Wild translation surfaces and infinite genus: Singularities that fulfill xossiness

-Case 1: There is a connected subset of $\partial \widetilde{B}$ which is disjoint from $R$.
+Case 1: There is an open, connected subset of $\partial \widetilde{B}$ which is disjoint from~$R$.
 Then there exists a closed connected subset $b$ of $\partial \widetilde{B}$ whose interior is disjoint from $R$ but whose endpoints (in a relative sense) are contained in $R$.
 We call these endpoints $r_1$ and $r_2$.